seattlehomebrew/seattlehomebrew.github.io/_posts/2019-08-11-semi-sweet-hard-cider.md

 This isn't specific to semi-sweet cider, but since yeast is the only thing added to your cider it will have the most impact on how your cider tastes (aside from the apples, obviously).

 I searched a bunch of online forums and dug up some notes on different yeasts.
 CvilleKevin over in the HomeBrewTalk forums has some crazy in-depth notes about cider and yeasts.
-He tried and wrote [notes for 80 different combinations here](https://www.homebrewtalk.com/forum/threads/results-from-juice-yeast-and-sugar-experiments.83060/) and wrote up <a notes here</a> and [updated notes here](https://www.homebrewtalk.com/forum/threads/results-from-juice-yeast-and-sugar-experiments.83060/page-21#post-5710045).
+He tried and wrote [notes for 80 different combinations here](https://www.homebrewtalk.com/forum/threads/results-from-juice-yeast-and-sugar-experiments.83060/) and [updated notes here](https://www.homebrewtalk.com/forum/threads/results-from-juice-yeast-and-sugar-experiments.83060/page-21#post-5710045).
 He posts a ton of extra information in that thread if you're willing to dig around.

 My own short list of yeasts to try was: